 Care that is reimbursed below cost by third-party payers.

 The Scripps financial assistance policy reflects our commitment to assisting low-income, uninsured patients with discounted hospital charges, charity care, billing and collection practices.
 Our program is provided without regard to race, ethnicity, gender, religion or national origin.
-Learn more about financial assistance in our patient guide.
+Learn more about financial assistance.

 Read the following stories to learn more about the steps Scripps is taking to keep the community healthy: